Brown-University-Library/geodata_map_inventory/README.md

 ### Requirements for running the tool

-- You need to be granted access to the Brown University Library shared drive, where the SQLite map database is stored.
+- You need to be granted access to the Brown University Library shared drive, where the SQLite map database is stored (for users outside of Brown who are applying this to your own workflow, set up a similar folder structure)
 - Your computer needs to have Python 3 or higher installed.
 - You need to install the pandas module into your Python interpreter, if you don't have it already.
 All other modules needed for the tool are in the Python Standard Library.